GoogleCloudPlatform/community/tutorials/compute-short-quickstart.md

 </walkthrough-alt>

-## Introduction

-<walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

-This tutorial explains how to create a Linux virtual machine instance in Compute Engine using the Google Cloud Platform Console.
+This tutorial explains how to create a Linux virtual machine instance in Compute Engine using the GCP Console.

 ## Project setup

-Google Cloud Platform organizes resources into projects.
-This allows you to collect all the related resources for a single application in one place.
+GCP organizes resources into projects.
+This allows you to collect all of the related resources for a single application in one place.

 <walkthrough-project-billing-setup></walkthrough-project-billing-setup>

 ## Navigate to Compute Engine

-Open the [menu][spotlight-console-menu] on the left side of the console.
+Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console, and then select **Compute Engine**.

-Then, select the **Compute Engine** section.

 <walkthrough-menu-navigation sectionId="COMPUTE_SECTION"></walkthrough-menu-navigation>

 ## Create a virtual machine instance

-Click the [Create instance][spotlight-create-instance] button.
+1. In the **VM instances** section, click [**Create**][spotlight-create-instance].

-*   Select a [name][spotlight-instance-name] and [zone][spotlight-instance-zone]
+1. Enter a [name][spotlight-instance-name] for this instance.

-    for this instance.
+1. Choose a region and a [zone][spotlight-instance-zone] for this instance.

+1. In the [**Machine type**][spotlight-machine-type] menu, select **micro**, which specifies a lower-cost machine type. ([Learn more about pricing][pricing].)

-*   In the [Firewall selector][spotlight-firewall], select **Allow HTTP traffic**.
+1. In the [**Firewall selector**][spotlight-firewall] section, select **Allow HTTP traffic**.
     This opens port 80 (HTTP) to access the app.

-*   Click the [Create][spotlight-submit-create] button to create the instance.
+1. Click [**Create**][spotlight-submit-create] to create the instance.

+The instances need to finish being created before the tutorial can proceed.
+To track the progress of this activity and others, click the [**Notifications**][spotlight-notification-menu] button in the navigation bar in the upper-right corner of the console.

-Note: Once the instance is created your billing account will start being charged according to the GCE pricing.
+Note: After the instance is created, your billing account will start being charged according to the Compute Engine pricing.
 You will remove the instance later to avoid extra charges.

 ## VM instances page

-While the instance is being created take your time to explore the VM instances page.
+While the instance is being created, take your time to explore the VM instances page.

-*   At the bottom you can see the [list of your VMs][spotlight-vm-list]
-*   At the top you can see a [control panel][spotlight-control-panel] allowing you to
+At the top is a [control panel][spotlight-control-panel] with controls for doing the following:
-    *   Create a new VM instance or an instance group
+* Create a VM instance or instance group
-    *   Start, stop, reset and delete instances
+* Start, stop, reset, and delete instances

-## Connect to your instance
+The body of the page contains a [list of your VMs][spotlight-vm-list].

+## Set up a web server on the VM instance

-When the VM instance is created, you'll run a web server on the virtual machine.
+After the VM instance is created, you run a web server on the virtual machine.

-The [SSH buttons][spotlight-ssh-buttons] in the table will open up an SSH session to your instance in a separate window.

-For this tutorial you will connect using Cloud Shell.
-Cloud Shell is a built-in command line tool for the console.
+For this tutorial, you connect using Cloud Shell, which is a built-in command-line tool for the console.

 ### Open the Cloud Shell